 Sadly, in 1875, Mary widowed Christian, passing away in Harrisburg, Dauphin County on 28 March.

-By 1890, Christian and his family were still residing in Allegheny County, Pennsylvania.
+By 1890, Christ and his family were still residing in Allegheny County, Pennsylvania.
 The U.S. 1890 Veterans’ Schedule confirms that he was suffering from chronic rheumatism, an illness common to a number of survivors from the 47th Pennsylvania Volunteers.

 Death and Interment